 Instead, we hiked steeply off trail, contouring up to reach the ridge line.
 When we got there, we went right at first to see where the trail went.
 After reaching a high point, we retraced our steps and settled in the lee of some trees to enjoy lunch with a view.
 We could see the office towers of downtown Calgary from our perch.

 Then we went the other way to check out Windy Point itself – a place with great mountain views including Banded Peak and Threepoint Mountain.

-Bighorn sheep reside in the area year round
+Bighorn sheep reside in the Sheep River Valley year round

 Bighorn sheep live in the Sheep River Valley on a year-round basis.
 In fact, the road is closed to protect their winter range.
 According to a researcher we met at the winter gate, there are approximately 100 bighorn sheep living in the area.

-Get to Turner Valley.
+Drive to Turner Valley – called Diamond Valley as of 2023.
 At the four-way intersection by the gas station, head west on Highway 546.
 Take it for about 21 km to reach the winter gates by the Sandy McNab Campground.
 If the gates are open (which they will be from May 15 – November 30) continue for another 1.5 km to reach the trailhead and small parking area.

 Further reading on hiking and biking in Kananaskis Country